Answers to Questions Concerning Exclusions

 OIG has the authority to waive an individual or entity's exclusion from participating as a provider in Federal health programs.
 See Section 1128(c)(3)(B) of the Social Security Act (Act) and 42 C.F.R.
 1001.1801(b).
 Waivers are only available for those excluded providers who are the sole community physician or the sole source of essential specialized services in a community.
 Waivers cannot be granted to anyone excluded based on a conviction related to patient neglect or abuse.
 See section 1128(a)(2) of the Act.

 A waiver may only be requested by the administrator of a Federal or State health program.
 Excluded individuals or entities may not request a waiver from the OIG.

 A list of current waivers in effect is available on our website.

 When the OIG grants a waiver to an excluded individual or entity, it permits payment by Medicare, Medicaid, and all other Federal health care programs for items and services that they furnish, order, or prescribe, within the scope of the waiver (e.g., within a specified geographic location or institution, limited to a specific medical specialty, etc.).
 It is important to note that the waiver means that, within the scope identified in the waiver letter, Federal health care programs will pay for (1) covered services, such as office visits, home visits, and hospital visits, furnished by the physician or other health care provider, (2) hospital stays, medical tests, procedures, and/or equipment ordered by the physician or other health care provider, and (3) drugs, devices, and/or other items prescribed by the health care provider.

-Excluded providers can begin the process of reinstatement within 120 days of the expiration of their exclusion.
+Excluded providers may begin the process of reinstatement 90 days before the end of the period specified in the exclusion notice letter.
 Premature requests will not be considered.